Christian-ALLEGRE/WSJTXHelper/README.md

      if you have "Only 1 CQ / mn" checked, it will not click "EnableTX" at time 30s and 45s, so you will send only one trame by minute instead of two.

+This project was compiled using VisualStudio 2015, and the source code is in C++ language (to be able to easily access "win32" and "user" Windows DLLs).